ARM-software/arm-trusted-firmware/docs/user-guide.md

      Enabling this option enables the `ENABLE_PMF` build option as well.
      The PMF is used for collecting the statistics.

+*   `SEPARATE_CODE_AND_RODATA`: Whether code and read-only data should be isolated on separate memory pages.
+This is a trade-off between security and memory usage.
+See "Isolating code and read-only data on separate memory pages" section in [Firmware Design].
+This flag is disabled by default and affects all BL images.

 #### ARM development platform specific build options

 *   `ARM_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: